imagekit-developer/imagekit-php/README.md

 For more examples, check the [Demo Application](https://github.com/imagekit-developer/imagekit-php/tree/master/sample).

-### 1. Chained Transformations as a query parameter
+### 1. Chained transformations as a query parameter

 #### Example
 ```php